lakshyads/markdown-mermaid-to-pdf-pipeline/direct-pdf-approach/README.md

 The script performs these steps:

 1. Creates a hidden temporary directory
+2. Detects and verifies mermaid-cli installation
-2. Converts Mermaid diagrams to PDFs using mermaid-cli
+3. Converts Mermaid diagrams to PDFs using mermaid-cli
+4. Moves generated PDFs to the temporary directory
-3. Generates a preprocessed markdown file with PDF references
+5. Generates a preprocessed markdown file with correct PDF references
-4. Uses Pandoc to create the final PDF
+6. Uses Pandoc to create the final PDF
+7. Verifies the number of generated PDFs
-5. Automatically cleans up all temporary files
+8. Automatically cleans up all temporary files

 ## Example Markdown File